ajduncan/nsvm/README.md

 nsvm
 ====

-# Network Simulation of Vehicular Manets #
+# Network Simulation of Virtual Manets #

-This project contains work toward vehicular manet simulations.
-The scope of the project is to create a flexible system to run vehicular mobile ad-hoc network (MANET) simulations and then tweak the result of the simulation based on recent research.
+This project contains work toward manet simulations.
+The scope of the project is to create a flexible system to run mobile ad-hoc network (MANET) simulations and then tweak the result of the simulation based on recent research.

-A vehicular MANET has interesting properties, in that the z coordinate does not typically change that much, and the typical physical paths of nodes in the network can be constrained to a road topology.

 ## Setup requirements ##